jdevfullstack-tutorials/code-testing/README.md

 the source code is really not
 that neat.

-But others will insist, they are good and excellent coders and very careful writing quality code.
+But others will still insist, they are good and excellent coders and very careful writing quality code.
 I say I had the same feeling but